jvansch1/ycharts-wiki/Support-and-On-Call-Outline.md

 Most incidents flow from Sentry into PagerDuty, though a few also come from our Systems Dashboard page.
 When an incident is raised, do your best to find the cause of the failure (e.g. Morningstar did not have data due to a holiday, etc.).
 As you gain experience you'll be expected to dig deeper into the root causes of these incidents.

 ### 2. Providing information & support to the Chicago team
 The `engineering-support` Slack channel is where the Chicago team posts any issues or incidents.
-Most inquiries deal with user-facing functionality but may touch on areas of the codebase such as the Celery queues.
+Your responsibility is to be the point person in the channel.
+If someone reports an issue, you are the one who responds with updates, resolutions, etc. This is one of the main responsibilities which is you should be the funnel in which all information is going through so there is confusion and things do not get dropped.

 ### 3. Leading any remediation efforts when bugs are discovered
 While you're on-call, you may be asked to work on small bugs that you and your teammates come across.
 This is one of the best ways to gain exposure to areas of the codebase that you don't normally work in.